Media & promotions toolkit

 socials

-Use the CRSA flyer to explain the program or create your own version with this Canva flyer template .
-Try the Officeworks community program for free or low cost printing!
+Use the CRSA flyerto create awareness of your involvement in the program, or create your own version with this Canva flyer template.
+Try the Officeworks community program for free or low cost printing.

 Camera

-Use our powerpoint presentation to introduce the program and your group to local businesses and other interested organisations.
+This powerpoint presentation can be used to introduce the program and your group to local businesses and relevant organisations.

 Handshake